Blessed Living in a Broken World

 The conference runs Wednesday, January 24, and Thursday, January 25, from 9 a.m. to 3 p.m. each day (beginning in the gym), with breakout sessions from 10:45 to 12 p.m.
 Please click here for a full schedule of events.
 Detailed schedules will be available at the welcome table.

 The entire event is free (with the exception of the play on Wednesday), and members of the public are welcome to attend.
 There is no need to register—simply show up and we will be happy to have you!

 Freud's Last Session

 We are thrilled to host a performance of one of the Edmonton Fringe Festival’s hottest tickets—Freud’s Last Session by Mark St. Germain.
 C.S.
 Lewis makes a passionate defense of his faith to psychoanalyst and atheist Sigmund Freud on the day Britain declared war on the Nazis.
-This 75-minute comedy/drama, directed by King’s University professor Daniel van Heyst, featuring Michael Peng and Concordia professor Randy Ritz, will take place 7:30 p.m. on Thursday January 24 in room N102 at The King’s University.
+This 75-minute comedy/drama, directed by King’s professor Daniel van Heyst, and featuring Michael Peng and Concordia professor Randy Ritz, will take place at 7:30 p.m. on Wednesday January 24 in room N102 at The King’s University.

-Tickets: $15/general admission and $10/students.
-The play is free for students enrolled in IS, but you must pick them up on campus at King’s Bookstore.
+Tickets are $15/general admission and $10/students, and are available at King’s Bookstore or Eventbrite.
+The play is free for students enrolled in IS, but you must pick them up at the Bookstore.